Gayatri7Mehta/Image-Forgey-Detection-using-Hybrid-ConvLSTM/README.md

 Cocoglide https://www.grip.unina.it/download/prog/TruFor/CocoGlide.zip

-This work has already been submitted to "The Visual Computer" journal and under review status.
+This work has already been submitted to a reputed journal and under review status.
 For any query, kindly write to 500091474@stu.upes.ac.in